HelikarLab/COMO/README.md

 ## Run Script
 1. Download Data from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE2770
 2. Run Affy_Script.r in the same folder of the extracted data files

+## Example

+Using pipeline to identify drug targets against Rheumatoid arthritis using GSMNs of four CD4+ T cell subtypes: naïve, Th1, Th2, and Th17 developed by Puniya et al., 2020.

+1. In "pipelines/data" folder, we included GEO accession numbers of transcriptomics data in input file 1 (i.e., _“transcriptomics_data_inputs.xls”_) and sample names of proteomics data for each subtype in input file 2 (i.e., _“proteomics_data_inputs.xls”_).
+The protein abundance file is provided in input file 3 (i.e., _“ProteomicsDataMatrix.xls”_).
+Running Step 1 in _jupyter_ notebook will generate “gene activity” files based on transcriptomics and proteomics data, as described by Puniya et al., 2020.

+2. Our pipeline includes a modified version of the Recon3D model to use as a reference for model contextualization.
+Running step 2 with gene activity and Recon3D will generate models for naive, Th1, Th2, and Th17 CD4+ T cell subtypes.
+These models can be directly used for drug target identification.
+These models can be further curated and reuploaded.
+We used already curated versions of developed models provided by Puniya et al., 2020.

+3. We used a dataset of rheumatoid arthritis that is input for Step 3 to identify differentially expressed genes.
+The up and downregulated genes were used as inputs with curated models in Step 4.

+4. Using constructed models, we perform knock-out simulations based on genes overlapping with input file “RepurposingHub.txt” obtained from the ConnectivityMap database and included in the pipeline.

 Raw data
 RMAC Data